islas/era5_to_int/README.md

 ## Usage

-The `era5_to_int.py` script takes a single command-line argument, which is the valid date-time to be processed.
-This date-time is specified in `YYYY-MM-DD_HH` format.
-For example:
+Usage is provided by running the `era5_to_int.py` script with the `-h`/`--help` argument, which prints the following:
 ```
-era5_to_int.py 2023-01-28_00
+  usage: era5_to_int.py [-h] [-p PATH] datetime

+  positional arguments:
+    datetime              the date-time to convert in YYYY-MM-DD_HH format

+  options:
+    -h, --help            show this help message and exit
+    -p PATH, --path PATH  the local path to search for ERA5 netCDF files
 ```

 Upon successful completion, an intermediate file with the prefix `ERA5` is